cedadev/esacci-esgf/docs/quickstart.md

 ## Installation

-`esacci-esgf` provides scripts to interact with the ESGF publisher and number of python scripts, both of which should be installed via Conda.
+`esacci-esgf` provides scripts to interact with the ESGF publisher (version >= 3.5.1) and a number of python scripts, both of which should be installed via Conda.
 For example:

 ```bash
 # Get conda (if not already installed)